 There are no income restrictions for participating, but there are limits on how much you can contribute, according to the Internal Revenue Service (IRS):

-Remember this, too: Your employer’s matching contribution doesn’t count toward the annual limit.
+Remember: Your employer’s matching contribution doesn’t count toward the annual limit.
 Consider contributing enough to at least get your company match.
 And if you get a raise or a bonus, you might want to earmark a portion to your retirement account.

-Can I Have both a 401(k) and an IRA?
+Can I have both a 401(k) and an IRA?

 Essentially, to decide whether a traditional IRA or Roth IRA is best for your retirement goals, learn about the tax consequences of each account.
+You may also want to consult a tax professional who understands your specific situation.

 Because they’re on separate sides of the tax spectrum, traditional and Roth IRAs can play off each other in retirement.
 Having a combination of taxable and tax-free income may help you create a withdrawal plan that might potentially minimize your tax bill.